KF59874/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-The following results were yielded from the multiple linear regression model:
+The following results were yielded from the linear regression model:
 ![Coefficients](images/stats.png)

 The coefficients' p-values are are follows: